 Statewide Program-to-Program (P2P) Articulation.
 Millersville University participates in the Statewide Program-to-Program (P2P) Articulation agreement, which allows students who graduate with specific associate degrees from Pennsylvania community colleges to transfer into a parallel baccalaureate degree program at a participating four-year institution with junior standing.
-These agreements are based on the successful completion of an Associate of Science (AS) or Associate of Arts (AA) degree that includes at least 60 college-level credits and incorporates the required competencies as described in the TAOC (Transfer Articulation Oversight Committee)-approved documentation which can be found at www.PAcollegetransfer.com.
+These agreements are based on the successful completion of an Associate of Science (AS) or Associate of Arts (AA) degree that includes at least 60 college-level credits and incorporates the required competencies as described in the TAOC (Transfer Articulation Oversight Committee)-approved documentation, which can be found at www.PAcollegetransfer.com.

 Harrisburg Area Community College (HACC)/Reading Area Community College (RACC) and Millersville University Dual-Admissions Programs.
 These are dual advisement programs designed to assist students who begin their studies at the community college and earn an associate degree prior to transferring to Millersville University.
 Students apply to the dual-admissions program through their community college.
 The Millersville University Admissions Office receives the student's community college transcript at the completion of each semester.
-A credit evaluation is provided, and credits are entered into the student's Millersville University academic record.
-Students participating in the dual-admissions programs are allowed access to a degree audit report to see how their community college credits apply towards a Millersville University degree.
 Early in their final semester at HACC or RACC (prior to earning an associate degree), Millersville will formally admit participants to the University for the semester specified by the student when they entered the program.
 With special permission from both the community college and Millersville, students may enroll in a limited number of Millersville University courses while pursuing their AA or AS degree.